Modern SQL Features You Should Be Using in 2025

 Implement advanced data security and privacy methods

-The reports emphasize that using modern SQL features in 2025 can significantly improve the analysis and reporting of international data.
+The reports emphasise that using modern SQL features in 2025 can significantly improve the analysis and reporting of international data.

 SQL Features Mentioned: